FINRA Begins Sweep on Order Routing, Inducements, and Conflicts of Interest

-Just a few weeks ago, FINRA sent targeted examination letters to a select group of firms requesting information as part of a review of how firms handle the conflicts of interest related to payments or other inducements for order routing.
+FINRA (Financial Industry Regulatory Authority) sent targeted examination letters to a select group of broker-dealers requesting information as part of a review of how firms handle situations in which conflict of interest arises related to payments or other inducements for order routing.
+These letters came from the Trading & Financial Compliance Examinations (TFCE) section in Market Reg, and their focus examines three main aspects of the issue:

 • How the firm quantifies the benefits to its customers;